bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/capacity-increases-faq.md

 Wallets that currently support P2SH can migrate to full segregated witness in two phases:

-- Phase 1: Scripts are hashed twice, first to 256 bytes and then to 160 bytes.
-The 160 byte hash will be compatible with existing P2SH addresses, so upgraded wallets will be able to send and receive bitcoins to and from currently existing wallets.
+- Phase 1: Scripts are hashed twice, first to 256 bits and then to 160 bits.
+The 160 bit hash will be compatible with existing P2SH addresses, so upgraded wallets will be able to send and receive bitcoins to and from currently existing wallets.

-- Phase 2: Scripts are hashed once to 256 bytes.
+- Phase 2: Scripts are hashed once to 256 bits.
 This format will not be compatible with existing wallets but will allow more efficient use of block space and will offer better security due to greater collision resistance.